Beneficial Insects in the Garden

 1. Pollinators: We depend on these insects—including bees, butterflies, flies, and moths—to pollinate our garden’s flowers.

 3. Parasitizers: Like predators, parasitizers also prey upon other insects, but in a slightly different way.
 They lay their eggs on or in the bad bugs, and when the eggs hatch, the larvae feed on the host insects.
-Parasitic wasps are the main member of this category.
+Parasitic wasps are the main members of this category.

 Meet the Beneficial Bugs in Your Backyard